Bandha Yoga

 • Hernia patients should not perform this bandh.

-• Persons suffering from high blood pressure and heart diseases should avoid this bandh.
+• Persons suffering from high blood pressure and heart disease should avoid this bandh.

 • A person suffering from Glaucoma should not try this.